jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/FAQ/FAQ.md

 **Q: What ISP-Lines does Anti-DDoS Pro support?**

-A: Anti-DDoS Pro supports single and multiple ISP-Line purchase, and supports the single ISP-Line to upgrade to multi ISP-Lines.
-- Single ISP-Line: The China Telecom's ISP-Lines.

-- Multi ISP-Lines: Telecom+Unicom+CMCC.
+A: Anti-DDoS Pro supports purchase of Telecom + Unicom + Mobile line and GBP line.

 By default, the China Telecom's ISP-Lines will be resolved to the China Telecom Machine Room, the China Unicom's ISP-Lines to the China Unicom Machine Room, and the CMCC's ISP-Lines to the CMCC Machine Room.
 If the attack traffic exceeds the maximum capacity of China Unicom Machine Room or CMCC Machine Room, the ISP-Lines will be resolved to the China Telecom's ISP-Lines to complete the cleaning.

 **Q: Does Anti-DDoS Pro support extensive domains?**

 A: In Web Service forwarding rules configuration of Anti-DDoS Pro, it supports the protection of the extensive domains.

 Extensive domain name resolution refers to the use of wildcard (*) as secondary domain name to enable all secondary domain names to point to the same IP.
 For example, it supports configurating *.jdcloud.com.

 **Q: What is business bandwidth, and what happens it is exceeded?**